Quicr/quicr-arch-spec/moq-arch.md

 !--

 This is done by hashing the origin to first 48 bits.
-Any relay that forms an connection to an new origin needs to ensure this does not collide with an existing origin.
-The application component is mapped to the next 48 bits and it is the responsibility of the application to ensure there are no collisions within a given origin.
-Finally the group ID and object ID each map to 16 bits.
+Any relay that forms a connection to a new origin needs to ensure this does not collide with an existing origin.
+The application component is mapped to the next 48 bits. it is the responsibility of the application to ensure there are no collisions within a given origin.
+Lastly, the group ID and object ID each map to 16 bits.

 Design Note: It is possible to let each application define the